Frog pond effect: Big-fish-little-pond effect

 In 1984, Marsh and Parker created a similar construct called the "big-fish-little-pond effect" (BFLPE) that has the same underlying concept of people evaluating their own worth against their immediate peers differs on the high or low achievements of those around them.
+In some cases students' views of their academic abilities are affected by comparing themselves to classmates, similar to the frog pond effect, underscoring the importance of understanding various types of comparison.

 Dunning–Kruger effect

 The Dunning–Kruger effect refers to a cognitive bias, whereby people whose ability at a task is in fact low or average overestimate their own ability.
+People's ability to judge their own intelligence varies: they are better at estimating their numerical intelligence than their verbal intelligence, but even then, their self-estimates only somewhat match actual performance.
 By contrast, in the frog pond effect, people do not have objective representations of themselves relative to those around them versus the greater context of those not close.
 This can lead to erroneous subjective poorer self-evaluation due to the over-reliance on local group comparisons, disregarding the greater comparison groups.

 Mere categorization

 Mere categorization is the effect of multiple categories on consumer satisfaction, where having different categories to choose from (ex. in a magazine section you have fashion, music, current events, etc.) people who are unsure of their choice will prefer having the categories.
 This concept was applied to categories of evaluations groups where students were ranked in the middle of a group, either in the top 5 or bottom 5.
 When students appraised themselves, they had lower self-concepts if they were ranked 5th overall but categorized in the best group compared to higher evaluations when they were ranked 6th overall in the worse category group.
 So in this case, participants preferred to be the best of the worst rather than the worst of the best.